 Summerland Festival: Lodging

-You have many options for lodging at the Summerland Festival: tent camping, full-cabin rental, a spot in the bunkhouse, or a place to park a camper-trailer.
+You have many options for lodging at the Summerland Festival: tent camping, cabin space, or a place to park a camper-trailer.
 There are also numerous hotels and motels in the surrounding communities.
 Showerhouses are available for all attendees, regardless of where you are sleeping.

 Tent Camping